adamthede/project-limitless-exporter/README.md

 # Project - Limitless Exporter

-This project initially began as a clone of the official limitless-api-examples repository.
+This began as a clone of the official Limitless [limitless-api-examples](https://github.com/limitless-ai-inc/limitless-api-examples) repository.

 ## 🛳️ Python Script Examples